 A few decades from now, it completely neuters cable news.

 Pixar's very convincing Web site for Buy n Large includes an array of fake press releases from the year 2057 — “Wisconsin Mall Granted City Status,” “BnL Announces Police Select” — including one announcing the BnL Infotainment Network, “where the news of the world will always be shown in an entertaining, softer light.”

 “Mixing humor and news is a booming industry, and the space is rapidly becoming crowded with newcomers,” says the release, credited to the BnL Associated Press.

-What does Pali’s Greenfield think of this coincidence?
-He writes in an e-mail: "I would be sincerely flattered if there is a connection between anything Pixar creates and our research work."
+Asked for comment, Greenfield told The Wire: “I would be sincerely flattered if there is a connection between anything Pixar creates and our research work.”